 MATH 3180 Introduction to Calculus of Several Variables

 Selected topics for functions of several variables involving some matrix algebra and presented at a level of rigor intermediate between that of Calculus III and higher level analysis courses.
-Students may not receive credit toward a mathematics major or minor for both Math 308 and 318.
-Prerequisites: Math 233 and Math 309.
-Math 310 is recommended but not required.
+Students may not receive credit toward a mathematics major or minor for both MATH 3180 and 3550.

 Credit 3 units.
 A&S IQ: NSM Art: NSM